dzoliana/EventPage-2.0/README.md

 ## Project summary

-Event page is a web application that allows users to create and manage events, including event creation, registration, payment processing, and ticket distribution.
-The project
+Event page is a web application that represents an exercise in learning Tanstack Query.
+Tanstack Query is a library that makes it easier to send HTTP requests and maintain synchronization between frontend user interface and backend data.

 ## Getting started